maixnor/wu/obsidian/GLE Questions.md

 - capped shares -> capped voting rights
 - member-voting shares -> no additional voting rights with additional shares [[Membership in Companies#Types of Shares]]

+- traded on capital market
 ### How do you transfer membership in a GmbH?
-- shares or entry in [[Business Register]] after selling parts of company
+- shares -> entry in [[Business Register]] after selling parts of company
+- notary action required
 ### Are shareholders anonymous?
 What about members in a GmbH?
+- minority shareholders in a AG, yes
-- shareholders yes, members in a GmbH not
+- shareholders no, members in a GmbH -> [[Business Register]]
 ### Describe different methods for restricting the transfer of shares/a membership
+- not publicly listed, contract to not sell shares for time period
 ### What is a squeeze-out?
 - ![[Squeeze-Out]]
 # Chapter 5